 The Department for Transport (DfT) decides which countries go on which list based on their coronavirus infection rates, prevalence of variants and whether they are a transport hub for international travellers, such as the UAE.

-Green list countries do not require any isolation on return, but visitors to amber and red list countries will need to either self-isolate or stay in a quarantine hotel for 10 days.
+Green list countries do not require any isolation on return.
+This also includes amber list countries for travellers who are fully vaccinated from 19 July 2021.
+Visitors who are not fully vaccinated to amber destinations and any travellers to red list countries will need to either self-isolate or stay in a quarantine hotel for 10 days.
 Find out more about the rules and regulations in our blog ‘Holidays abroad and the new traffic light list’.

-The official advice is people should not visit amber or red nations for holidays – but it is not illegal for you to do so.
+The official advice is people should not visit red nations for holidays – but it is not illegal for you to do so.

 What is the FCDO or Foreign Office advice for travel?